JessePinkman27/Shadow-Client-Resource-Packs/CustomSky/README.md

-# Custom Sky resoure packs that work with Shadow Client!
+# Custom Sky Resource Packs that work with Shadow Client!